lrodriguezlujan/neurostr/doc/measures.md

 **Restrictions:**
   - The given measure *f* must take a single element as input
-  - The aggregation function *aggr* must be compatible with the measure outut type
+  - The aggregation function *aggr* must be compatible with the measure output type

 **Function signature:** `measureEachAggregate(const Fn& f, const Aggr& aggr)`